Adult Social Care Market Position Statement

 Current market intelligence

-We have 26 providers on the Care at Home Framework (including some providers whose offices are outside Stockton-on-Tees), who deliver home care services for older people, people with dementia, learning disabilities and mental health.
+The Care at Home Framework providers deliver home care services and community support for older people, people with physical health and cognitive impairments, learning disabilities and mental health conditions (with some providers maintaining offices within Stockton-on-Tees or the wider the Tees Valley).
 Of those providers on the framework, 96% who have a current CQC rating were assessed as Good or Outstanding.

 How we propose to shape the market